 If you’ve thought about visiting Alberta but haven’t bitten the bullet yet, why not change that today?

 – And don’t forget these Alberta travel essentials before you go

-So there you have it – hopefully this Alberta travel guide and travel tips has given you enough information to plan your trip – and given you a great list of places to visit in Alberta to make sure you get the most from your visit.
+So there you have it – hopefully, this Alberta Canada travel guide and travel tips have given you enough information to plan your trip – and given you a great list of places to visit in Alberta to make sure you get the most from your visit.
 Don’t forget to let me know your own highlights once you’re back!

 READY TO EXPLORE MORE OF THE USA & CANADA?
 YOU MIGHT BE INTERESTED IN THESE ARTICLES

 - Texas: Exploring more of the Lone-Star State?
 Read our Weekend Guide to Dallas – Where to play, stay & eat!